Research Says Pandemic Learning Loss is Heavier in Math

 Your kids might sulk if you constantly question them about their progress in school.
 It is only natural for them to do so during the pandemic.
 If you feel like you’re not able to get your child to open up, you could make it a point to stay in touch with your child’s teachers.
 Maybe they could loop you in on their progress and keep you informed.

-Osmo’s digital-physical educational games could help prevent learning loss during this pandemic too.
+Osmo’s digital-physical educational games for kids could help prevent learning loss during this pandemic too.
 With its interactive learning tool, kids are provided feedback and guidance at each step, which means no supervision is required.
 They get to learn core subjects like math, science, and drawing through hands-on play!